 There are some common control themes for improvement plus a diverse range of service issues to be addressed and the Annual Governance Statement identifies continuing actions on the significant governance issues.
 CERTIFICATE

-We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Audit, Governance and Standards Committee (the report providing the detailed assurance can be found using this link (to be inserted following consideration by the Audit Committee), and action plans to address weaknesses and ensure continuous improvement of the system in place.
+We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Audit, Governance and Standards Committee (the report providing the detailed assurance can be found using this link and action plans to address weaknesses and ensure continuous improvement of the system in place.